- About us

-Based on many years of experience, Plan believes that sustainable development of disadvantaged communities can be achieved only if children’s best interests are at the heart of everything we do and if children themselves actively participate in the process.
+Based on many years of experience, Plan believes that the sustainable development of disadvantaged communities can only be achieved if children's best interests are kept at the heart of everything we do and if children themselves actively participate in the process.

-With increased focus on children's rights, we involve children as active participants in the development process.
+With an increased focus on child rights, we involve children as active participants in the development process.

-In the past our community development programs benefited children, but we worked largely with the adult community members.
-Now, with increased focus on children’s rights, we involve children as active participants in the development process.
+In the past, our community development programmes benefited children, but we worked largely with the adult community members.
+Now, with an increased focus on child rights, we involve them as active participants in the development process.

-As a result of the success of these changes, Plan has adopted Child Centred Community Development as its program approach.
+As a result of the success of these changes, Plan has adopted Child Centred Community Development (CCCD) as its programme approach.
 This integrates the more recently developed methods of working with children and our long experience of community development.

 In India, many children experience various forms of violence, exploitation and abuse.
 They are forced to work in intolerable conditions or trafficked into sexual trade.
 Children are also subjected to corporal punishment at school and forced into child marriage.

-A girl child,especially is more vulnerable to violence, exploitation and abuse.
-The poor economic condition of family households' cultural and social practices and prevalence of child marriage are the significant reasons for girls leaving school early and the decline of girl child education, which in turn reduces opportunity.
-It can also lead to early pregnancy which is a substantial health risk for girls.
-The health of girls who are sexually exploited are also at high risk as they are more likely to contract life threatening diseases.
+A girl especially is more vulnerable to violence, exploitation and abuse.
+The poor economic conditions of family households, cultural and social practices and prevalence of child marriage are the significant reasons for girls leaving school early and the decline of their education, which in turn reduces opportunity.
+It can also lead to early pregnancy which is a substantial health risk.
+The health of girls who are sexually exploited is also at high risk as they are more likely to contract life threatening diseases.